 Mechanical Fresh Air Intake System

-These systems are typically integrated with the home’s HVAC system, so the fresh air is cleansed by the system’s filtration system prior to coming into the house through the normal heating and cooling vents.
+These systems are typically integrated with the home’s HVAC, so the fresh air is cleansed by the system’s filtration setup prior to coming into the house through the normal heating and cooling vents.
 Typically, the system is set by an electronic controller to operate for approximately 15 minutes every hour, though more or less time may be appropriate for your home.

 Most new homes will have these mechanical fresh air intake systems pre-installed, as they are mandated by many municipal building codes.
 In the case of an existing older home, you should discuss the potential of adding such a system with a local HVAC professional.